Abraham of Angamaly: Metropolitan of Angamaly (1568-1597)

 Mar Abraham reached Goa in 1568.
 In spite of the express approbation by Pope Pius IV (1565), he was not welcomed by the Portuguese viceroy in India and was arrested a second time.
 Mar Abraham was detained in a convent, but escaped and entered Malabar.
 His arrival was a surprise and a joy to the people.
 He kept out of the reach of the Portuguese, living among the churches in the hilly parts of the country.
 In time he was left in peaceful occupation.
 As is usual in such cases the old tendencies assumed once more their ascendency, and he returned to his teaching and practices, Complaints were made by Jesuits; Rome sent warnings to Abraham to allow Catholic doctrine to be preached and taught to his people.
 At one time he took the warning seriously to his heart.
-In 1583 Father Valignano, then Superior of the Jesuit Missions, devised a means of forcing a reform.
+In 1583, Alessandro Valignano, Visitor of the Jesuit missions, devised a means of forcing a reform.
 He persuaded Mar Abraham to assemble a synod, convening the clergy and the chiefs of the laity.
 He also prepared a profession of faith which was to be made publicly by the bishop and all present.
 Moreover, urgent reforms were sanctioned and agreed to.
 A letter was sent by Pope Gregory XIII on 28 November 1578, laying down what Abraham had to do for the improvement of his diocese; after the synod, Abraham sent a long letter to the pope in reply, specifying all that he had been able to do by the aid of the Fathers.
-This is called the first attempts latinize the Syrians of the Church.
+This is called the first attempts to latinize the Syrians of the Church.
 It was formal and public, but the liturgical books were not changed nor attempts to latinize the Syrian Church was much successful.